umeraqeel786/FlashloanV1/README.md

     The Second one indicates the payback of 1 DAI along with the fees back to the Landing pool.
     The Third arrow shows the interest generated DAI which has its separate utility.

-Conclusion
-We were successfully able to write the smart contract for a Flash Loan!
-We were able to borrow DAI from the pool, pay the Flash Loan fee, and then repay the borrowed amount all in a single transaction.
-You just borrowed money with no collateral!

-Subscribe to our newsletter for more articles and guides on Ethereum.
-If you have any feedback, feel free to reach out to us via Twitter.
-You can always chat with us on our Discord community server, featuring some of the coolest developers you’ll ever meet :)